 If unresponsive, the first step in the algorithm is to check for a pulse.
 If there is neither a pulse nor breathing, he or she should begin CPR.
 In addition, this algorithm advised lay rescuers to not worry about checking the pulse.
 Instead, unresponsive victims should be given CPR if the person lacks signs of circulation, such as poor color or not breathing.

 Chest compressions were also to be given at a rate of 100 compressions per minute.
 While the algorithm recommends at least 80 total compressions, the speed of compression delivery between rescue breaths should be 100 per minute.
 This enables adequate blood flow.

 Unlike the previous algorithm, the 2000 update advised rescuers to perform four cycles of CPR before rechecking the rhythm’s shockability with an AED.

 Upon the arrival of EMS, professional rescuers should immediately begin ALS by attaching the defibrillator and assessing the rhythm.
-If the rhythm is non-shockable, continue CPR.
-However, professional rescuers should establish an advanced airway, intubate the person, and continue CPR via bag mask and compressions.
-However, there should be a pause of two seconds between resuming compressions and performing breaths through bag mask to allow for securing the mask’s cuff to the patient’s face.
+If the rhythm is unshockable, continue CPR.
+However, professional rescuers should establish an advanced airway, intubate the person, and continue CPR via bag-mask and compressions.
+However, there should be a pause of two seconds between resuming compressions and performing breaths through the bag-mask to allow for securing the mask’s cuff to the patient’s face.

 1995 – 2000 AHA Updates